Azure/RBatchScoring/README.md

 ## Steps:

 Run through the following R scripts (ideally from R Studio).
 It is intended that you step through each script interactively using an IDE such as RStudio.
 Before executing the scripts, set your working directory of your R session `setwd("~/BatchForecasting")`.
+It is recommended that you restart your R session and clear the R environment before running each script.
 1. [01_generate_forecasts_locally.R](./01_generate_forecasts_locally.R)
 2. [02_deploy_azure_resources.R](./02_deploy_azure_resources.R)
 3. [03_(optional)_train_forecasting_models.R](./03_(optional)_train_forecasting_models.R)